 Final Recommendations

 Best Overall: Loom for teams prioritizing speed and collaboration.
-The AI features in the Business + AI plan justify the $20/month cost if you’re recording 5+ videos per week.
+The AI features in the Business + AI plan justify the $20 per month cost if you’re recording 5+ videos per week.

-Best for Creators: Descript revolutionizes video editing with text-based workflows.
-Worth the $24/month Creator plan if content creation is part of your job.
+Best for Creators: Descript changes video editing with text-based workflows.
+Worth the $24 per month Creator plan if content creation is part of your job.

 Best Free Option: OBS Studio if you’re technical and willing to invest setup time.
 ScreenPal’s free tier if you need simplicity.